Is change always good?

 • Make us more flexible

-• Brings us new experiences
+• It brings us new experiences

 • It challenges you